Hodge-Gromov-Witten theory

-Then the singular hypersurface $X = \left\lbrace P=0 \right\rbrace \subset \PP(\underline{w})$ is invariant under a $\CC^*$-action on $\PP(\underline{w})$ whose fixed points are isolated and the family $\cX = \left\lbrace \widetilde{P} = 0 \right\rbrace \subset \PP(\underline{w}) \times \aA^m$ is regular.
+Then the singular hypersurface $X = \left\lbrace P=0 \right\rbrace \subset \PP(\underline{w})$ is invariant under a $\CC^*$-action on $\PP(\underline{w})$ whose fixed points are isolated, and the family $\cX = \left\lbrace \widetilde{P} = 0 \right\rbrace \subset \PP(\underline{w}) \times \aA^m$ is regular.
 If $\widehat{P}$ is the Fermat polynomial $\widehat{P} = y_1^{b_1}+ \dotsb+ y_N^{b_N}$, then we define

-and $P=y_N^{b_N}$.Then the singular hypersurface $X = \left\lbrace P=0 \right\rbrace \subset \PP(\underline{w})$ is invariant under a $\CC^*$-action on $\PP(\underline{w})$ whose fixed points are isolated and the family $\cX = \left\lbrace \widetilde{P} = 0 \right\rbrace \subset \PP(\underline{w}) \times \aA^{N-1}$ is regular. \end{proof}
+and $P=y_N^{b_N}$.
+Then the singular hypersurface $X = \left\lbrace P=0 \right\rbrace \subset \PP(\underline{w})$ is invariant under a $\CC^*$-action on $\PP(\underline{w})$ whose fixed points are isolated, and the family $\cX = \left\lbrace \widetilde{P} = 0 \right\rbrace \subset \PP(\underline{w}) \times \aA^{N-1}$ is regular. \end{proof}

-\begin{pro} Let $X$ be a regularizable DM stack and let $\cX$ be a regular affine family containing $X$ as a fiber.
-Then every fiber is a regularizable DM stack and the genus-zero Gromov--Witten theory is independent of the fiber.
+\begin{pro} Let $X$ be a regularizable DM stack, and let $\cX$ be a family over $\aA^m$ whose total space is regular and such that it contains $X$ as a fiber.
+Then every fiber is a regularizable DM stack, and the genus zero Gromov--Witten theory is independent of the fiber.

 \end{pro}